-Fujifilm X-E3 versus Sony RX100 V
+Fujifilm X-E3 vs Sony RX100 V

-The Fujifilm X-E3 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2017 and October 2016.
+The Fujifilm X-E3 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in September 2017 and October 2016.
 The X-E3 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (X-E3) and an one-inch (RX100 V) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 20 MP.